 STEPHEN C. SMITH Mr. Smith held the position of Chairman of the Board of Directors of the Corporation from July 11, 2012 until February 25, 2013.
-In 2004, Mr. Smith joined JS Group, one of Pakistan's leading financial services groups and a diversified investor in Pakistan and in nternationally.
-Mr. Smith is responsible London, United Kingdom for JS Group's international ac tivities and oversees its private Director since: July 11, 2012 equity business.
+In 2004, Mr. Smith joined JS Group, one of Pakistan's leading financial services groups and a diversified investor in Pakistan and internationally.
+Mr. Smith is responsible London, United Kingdom ctivities and oversees its private Director since: July 11, 2012 equity business.
 He sits on the board of a number of privately-held companies in which JS Group has an investment.
-Additional Positions: Ownership: Member, Audit Committee Common Shares: 1,831,000 Options: Nil Options: Nii RSUs: Nil Board and Committee Meetings in 2 020 1 Board and Committee Meetings in 20 Board 020 RSUs: Nil
+Additional Positions: Ownership: Member, Audit Committee Common Shares: 1,831,000 Options: Nil RSUs: Nil Board and Committee Meetings in 2 Attendance: Board 4 / 4 Audit Committee 4 / 4

 FRANK J. TURNER Calgary, Alberta, Canada Director since: December 31, 2013 Independent director Mr. Turner has been a Partner of Osler, Hoskin & Harcourt LLP, a leading Canadian law firm, since 1999, practicing in the areas of mergers and acquisitions and corporate finance and he presently serves as Co-Head of Osler's Asia-Pacific Initiative.
 From mid-2009 to early 2014, Mr. Turner served as National Co-Chair of Osler's Corporate Group.
 Mr. Turner serves as director of several companies including GAP (Canada) Inc. and has served on long term secondments with Morgan Stanley & Co. and BMO Capital Markets.
-Additional Positions: Ownership: Member, Corporate Governance and Common Shares: Nil Options: Nil RSUs: 430,552 Board and Committee Meetings in 20 Attendance: Board 4 / 4 Corporate Governance and Nominat ing Committee 1/1
+Additional Positions: Ownership: Member, Corporate Governance and Common Shares: Nil Options: Nil RSUs: 514,284 Board and Committee Meetings in 20 Attendance: Board 4 / 4 Corporate Governance and Nominat ing Committee 1/1